 Your other best bet for rebuilding your credit after bankruptcy is to avoid accruing new debt.

 Avoid racking up additional debt because that also has a significant impact on your credit score.
-Yes, a bankruptcy isn’t a fun process to go through.
-But look on the bright side and consider it an opportunity to start fresh with your finances.

 Can a bankruptcy be removed from your credit report?

 The credit bureaus have active campaigns online to make you think that it’s not possible.
 They pretend to be helpful, but they have ulterior motives.
 They don’t say it outright, but the way they word their interpretation of the Fair Credit Reporting Act (FCRA) makes people think that it can’t be done.